← All Resources

 • Licensed broker oversight for contract review, contingencies, and close-of-escrow

-For the typical $830K Petaluma seller, that replaces a ~$20,750 listing-side commission with a flat $4,399 — and lets the seller keep the buyer-side commission decision in their own hands.
+For the typical $989,000 Petaluma seller, that replaces a roughly $24,725 listing-side commission (at 2.5%) with a flat $4,399 — and leaves buyer-agent compensation where the NAR settlement put it: negotiated in the buyer's offer.

 See how LOQOL works | See pricing | Sell without commission